BlackFoundryCom/black-renderer/README.md

 # BlackRenderer

 BlackRenderer is a Python-based renderer for OpenType COLR fonts, with multiple backends.
 It supports the new COLRv1 format as well as the old COLR format.
+It fully supports variable fonts, including variable COLRv1 data.

 ![Big Smiley Face Icon](https://github.com/BlackFoundryCom/black-renderer/blob/master/smile.png?raw=true)